DmitryTsyvtsyn/ThemeViewManager/README.md

 You can add as many attributes as you want.

-I do not describe all my code, since it is already clear and simple, study and share your knowledge with others!
+I do not describe all my code since it is already clear and simple.

+Study and share your knowledge with others!

 If you have any questions write: [Telegram](https://t.me/rwcwuwr), [Gmail](mailto:dmitry.kind.2@gmail.com)